CGJennings/se3docs/docs/dm-diy.md

 Fortunately, Strange Eons provides a number of script libraries to make this process fairly painless:

 [uicontrols](assets/jsdoc/uicontrols.html)
-Defines functions for creating UI controls like text fields, drop down boxes, and so on.
+Defines functions for creating UI controls like text fields, dropdown boxes, and so on.

 [uilayout](assets/jsdoc/uilayout.html)
 Defines functions for arranging UI controls in groups.